Summer Camp for the Whole Family

 What activities do you offer?

 During Family Camp there are two types of activities offered at Skylake.
-There are activities that are supervised by the camp counselors and there are activities that are available for families to experience without staff supervision.
+There are activities that are supervised by the camp staff and there are activities that are available for families to experience without staff supervision.
 Parents are always required to supervise children.
-Skylake counselors are in charge of the craft shop every morning leading activities such as tie die, horseback riding and evening campfire.
+Skylake staff are in charge of the craft shop every morning leading activities such as tie die, leading horseback riding as well as evening campfire.
 Skylake often provides the rock wall though is not guaranteed and will depend on staffing each summer.
 There are also a balance of activities available for families to experience on their own such as canoes, kayaks, volleyball, archery, tennis, lodge games and horseshoes at no charge and all the equipment is provided.
 Not all of the activities that are available during children’s camper are available during family camp.

 What is the meal schedule?